rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 The namespaces used for this installation will be:

-* Namespace for deploy the AMQStreams Cluster Operator: **kafkaproject**
+* Namespace to deploy the AMQStreams Cluster Operator: **kafkaproject**
-* Namespace for deploy the Kafka Cluster / Kafka Topics: **test-kafka**
+* Namespace to deploy the Kafka Cluster / Kafka Topics: **test-kafka**

 ### Installation of AMQStreams 1.4 Cluster Kafka Operators

-This steps need to be implemented with a user with cluster-admin role, such as system:admin.
+These steps need to be implemented with a user with the cluster-admin role, such as system:admin.

 1. Download the bits of AMQStreams 1.4 in [AMQStreams download site](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams)